franmer2/demowikipedia/Readme.markdown

 ![sparkles](pictures/image063.jpg)

-Click on "Author & Monitor"
+Click on **"Author & Monitor"**

+(If you use MSDN subscription and facing infinite white screen, try to open your browser in private mode)

 ![sparkles](pictures/image064.jpg)